Biblical Theology

 Listen to this article

-“See, therefore, and take knowledge of all the lurking places where he hideth himself, and come ye again to me with the certainty, and I will go with you: and it shall come to pass, if he be in the land, that I will search him out throughout all the thousands of Judah.”
+See therefore, and take knowledge of all the lurking places where he hideth himselfe, and come ye againe to me with the certainty, and I will goe with you: and it shall come to passe, if he be in the land, that I will search him out throughout all the thousands of Iudah.
+1 Samuel 23:23 (KJV)

-Context: Before delving into the specific verse, let’s understand the context of 1 Samuel 23.
+Before delving into the specific verse, let us understand the context of 1 Samuel 23.
 This chapter describes David’s time as a fugitive, hiding from King Saul who sought to kill him out of jealousy.
-In this verse, David is in the wilderness of Ziph, and Saul and his men are pursuing him.
+In the verse under study David is in the wilderness of Ziph, and Saul and his men are pursuing him.

-God’s Protection: Throughout this chapter, we see God’s divine protection over David.
-Despite Saul’s pursuit, God keeps David safe by revealing Saul’s plans and enabling David to escape danger.
-It highlights the faithfulness of God in preserving His chosen one and fulfilling His promises.
+God’s Protection: Throughout this chapter we see God’s divine protection over David.
+Even as Saul hunts him, God reveals Saul’s plans and enables David to escape danger, highlighting the faithfulness of God in preserving His chosen one and fulfilling His promises.

 Share this: